 Kotlin/Native is a technology for compiling Kotlin code to native binaries, which can run without a virtual machine.
 It is an LLVM based backend for the Kotlin compiler and native implementation of the Kotlin standard library.

-Kotlin/Native is primarily designed to allow compilation for platforms where virtual machines are not desirable or possible (such as iOS, embedded targets), or where a developer needs to produce a reasonably-sized self-contained program that does not require an additional runtime.
+Kotlin/Native is primarily designed to allow compilation for platforms where virtual machines are not desirable or possible, for example, embedded devices or iOS.
+It solves the situations when a developer needs to produce a self-contained program that does not require an additional runtime or virtual machine.

-Kotlin/Native currently supports the following platforms:
+Kotlin/Native supports the following platforms:

 - Linux (x86_64, arm32, MIPS, MIPS little endian)

-- WebAssembly (wasm32 only)
+- WebAssembly (wasm32)